become a farmer or rancher

 Free Student and Teacher Resources

-Wageningen University offers a free course on EdX.org titled Sustainable Food Security: The value of systems thinking (link opens in a new tab) with the option to pay a small fee receive a verified certificate upon completion of the course.
+To learn more about farming, you can also check out the National Young Farmers Coalition website.
+Wageningen University also offers a free course on EdX.org titled Sustainable Food Security: The value of systems thinking.
+Additionally, there is an option to pay a small fee to receive a verified certificate upon completion.

-Agricultural Workers Career Video
+Agricultural Workers Career Video Transcript

 Agricultural workers need physical strength and stamina to keep up with their tasks, but they also need technical skills and strong teamwork.
 These workers maintain crops and tend to livestock, under the supervision of farmers and ranchers.
 Although some agricultural workers do all types of work around a farm, many focus on a few tasks.
 Agricultural equipment operators use tractors, combines, conveyor belts, and other farm equipment to plow and sow seeds, then maintain and harvest crops.
 They also perform minor repairs on the equipment.
 Crop, nursery, and greenhouse farmworkers and laborers grow fruit, nuts, trees, flowers, and other crops through every phase from planting and pruning, to harvesting and loading for shipment.